Football in Northern Cyprus: History

 Football was introduced to Cyprus on 1878 with the arrival of British troops.
 There are 2,500 licensed players in Northern Cyprus.
 The national team is currently ranked number one in the NF-Board standings, and is ranked higher than all non-FIFA teams in the World Football Elo Ratings.

 In the first years after the Turkish invasion in 1974, Turkish Cypriot football teams were able to play international matches against teams from countries such as Turkey, Saudi Arabia, Malaysia, Libya.
 This was due to the tolerance shown by FIFA upon the initiative of its secretary-general, Helmut Käser.
 However, after the illegal declaration of independence in 1983, Turkish Cypriot teams and the unofficial national team lost the ability to play international matches.
 A Turkish team, Fenerbahçe SK, had a camp in Northern Cyprus in 1990 and planned to play with a local team, but the match was not allowed by FIFA that recognises Cyprus Football Association to be the only internationally recognised authority for football in Cyprus.
-In the ELF Cup that took place in Northern Cyprus in 2006, FIFA successfully pressured the Afghan national team not to play in the tournament, and FIFA members Kyrgyzstan and Tajikistan sent their futsal teams instead.
+In the ELF Cup that took place in Northern Cyprus in 2006, FIFA successfully pressured the Afghanistan national team not to play in the tournament, and FIFA members Kyrgyzstan and Tajikistan sent their futsal teams instead.
 A Turkish Cypriot bid to join FIFA was rejected again in 2004, after the Annan Plan referendums.
 In 2007, a friendly football match between Çetinkaya Türk S.K. and Luton Town F.C. was cancelled after pressure by the Republic of Cyprus.
 In 2014, the Cyprus Turkish Football Federation, after agreement signed between the two, applied to join the Cyprus Football Association, but the talks reached a deadlock because of Turkey's political intervention.